klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 ## Conclusion

-In conclusion, we hope going through these lines has helped you as a reader to clear out some common misconceptions surrounding the Java Stream API and also highlight some of its key properties like laziness, single-use nature, short-circuiting, loop fusion, parallelization, etc.
+In conclusion, we hope going through these lines has helped you as a reader to clear out some common misconceptions surrounding the Java Stream API and also refresh your memory on some of its fundamental properties like laziness, single-use nature, short-circuiting, loop fusion, parallelization, etc.

-By understanding these underlying behaviors, one can effectively leverage streams for more efficient, maintainable, and clean code, while avoiding common pitfalls that might not always be so visible.
+By understanding these underlying behaviors, one can effectively leverage streams for more efficient, maintainable, and clean code, while avoiding common pitfalls that might not always be easily visible.